aajarven/lab-hub-demo/README.md

 # lab-hub demo

+NB: this description assumes that you have git alias `graph` that does `log --all --graph --decorate --oneline`.

 ## Creating the repo and initial commits to each remote (GitHub and GitLab)

 I created a new repo into gitlab (could have been github equally easily, a git repo is a git repo) and cloned it: